 Compartmentation and Building Features From a Type 1 inspection perspective, are there breaches identified effecting compartmentation along the escape route?
 No From a Type 1 inspection perspective, are there ineffective or inappropriate materials used to create compartmentation?
-No Does the building have a roof void?
-No Was a survey of the roof void carried out as part of this inspection?
-N/A Are there other concerns identified with the roof void?
-N/A Are lifts installed?
+N/A Does the building have a roof void?
+Yes Are there roof void access hatches within the communal areas?
+Yes Are all roof void access hatches fitted with securing devices?
+No Are all hatches providing suitable fire and smoke resistance?
+Unable to Confirm Was a survey of the roof void carried out as part of this inspection?
+Yes Is the compartmentation within the roof void to the correct standard?
+Unable to Confirm Is the roof void clear of personal items or artefacts?
+Yes Are there other concerns identified with the roof void?
+No Are lifts installed?
 Yes Does each lift have a fire service over-ride switch?
 Yes Are there any fire-fighting lifts?
 No Is there a lift motor room?
+Yes Is the compartmentation acceptable?
 Yes Did you get access to survey the lift motor room?
-No Are there any other concerns with Lifts or the Lift Motor Room?
-Unable to Confirm Are there utility cupboards within the communal area?
+Yes Are there any other concerns with Lifts or the Lift Motor Room?
+Yes Are there utility cupboards within the communal area?
 Yes Are there any breaches in compartmentation?
-No Do utility cupboard doors appear to be FD30s standard?
+Yes Do utility cupboard doors appear to be FD30s standard?
 Yes Is there evidence to confirm FD30s doors are certified?
-No Is there damage to any part of the door or frame affecting its performance as a 30 minute fire and smoke resistant door?
-No Is there personal items or rubbish in any inspected utility or riser cupboard?
-No Is there a CO2 extinguisher installed inside any large electrical riser cupboard?
-N/A Are CO2 extinguishers compliant?
-No Are there other concerns identified with the utility cupboards and vertical risers?
-No Is external cladding fitted to the building?
 No